Dinir/Streamliner/README.md

 - Upsurge game mode will fail to properly pause the game.
 - Weapon warning is, even in the vanilla hud, not properly available in multiplayer races.
 It only works when a bot gets a pickup.
-- Steamworks features are blocked when Code Mods are running.
+- Steamworks features are blocked when code mods are running.
 This includes submitting records to the leaderboards and Steam based multiplayer races.

 - - -